-To determine the amount of aid that will be returned to the federal Title IV programs, the number of days from the term start date to the drop date will be calculated.
-That number will be the numerator and the total number of days in the term will be the denominator.
+To determine the amount of aid that will be returned to the federal Title IV programs, the number of days from the semester start date to the withdrawal date will be calculated.
+That number will be the numerator and the total number of days in the semester will be the denominator.
 The result is the percentage of federal funds that Cleary University will apply to the student's account.

 In most cases, the Financial Aid Office will return aid funds to appropriate sources as required.
 In the case where the student has received a refund of a Title IV Grant, such as a Pell Grant, and the calculation resulted in the student owing a repayment of their Pell Grant funds, he/she is responsible for repayment of 50% of his or her portion of the obligation.
 Grant overpayments to the student are subject to either immediate repayment to the institution or a satisfactory repayment arrangement.
 The overpayment may be also sent directly to the Department of Education Collections department.

 Note: Cleary's Institutional Refund Policy is different from and not related to Return of Title IV funds.
 For information about the Institutional Refund Policy, please contact the Business Office.
+The current Refund Policy for withdrawing during a semester (15 weeks):